rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

    The **ROS Catkin Workspace** can be empty, and you may provide this value on the device's **Details** page.
    {{% /notice %}}
-   2. Select **Use docker compose as default runtime** option if you want to build the application source code in rapyuta.io and push the build to the device remotely.
+   2. If you want to build the application source code in rapyuta.io and push the build to the device remotely, select **Use docker compose as default runtime** option .
 On selecting this option, you will be asked to choose the version of ROS installed on the device.
    ![Select ROS version](/images/getting-started/add-new-device/select-ROS-version.png?classes=border,shadow&width=40pc)
 6. In the **Description** box, enter a brief summary of the device.
 7. Click **CONTINUE**.
 The device is added in the rapyuta.io console